Create project

 main

-, specify the name of the DLL file where the extension (IExtension implementation class) is implemented. - For
+, specify the name of the DLL file in which the extension (implementation class of IExtension) is implemented. - For

 lifecycle